 Groom Your Horse Regularly

-A solitary horse will miss out on the mutual grooming that horses perform when they’re together in a herd.
+A horse who is all alone will miss out on the mutual grooming that horses perform when they’re together in a herd.
 Make it a point to groom your horse regularly.
 Be sure to spend plenty of time currying your horse, which closely resembles the feel of mutual grooming.
 You may find that your horse offers to groom you, too.

 Play a Radio